spencertyy/spencertyy/README.md

 ## 🌿 About Me

 - 🎓 Master of Software Development graduate from the University of Utah
-- 🌱 Frontend-focused developer with a non-traditional background
 - 💅 Founder of **Urban Studio Nails** — built and manage a full Shopify-based e-commerce website
 - ✨ Enjoy building clean, intuitive, and user-friendly interfaces
 - 🐾 Based in the US